alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/MENTAL_MODEL.md

 So that makes sense why I don't feel the need for it on little hobby projects.

 At work we deal with bigger systems which need more examples which need better organizing

+### A test runner summarizes failures

+I want to know if everything is OK

+If it's not all OK, I want to know what part is not OK